devi-sivakumar-ds/FocusZen/README.md

-# 🚫 Website Blocker Chrome Extension
+# 🧘 ZenFocus Chrome Extension

-A powerful Chrome extension that helps you stay focused by blocking distracting websites.
+A powerful Chrome extension that helps you achieve zen-like focus by blocking distracting websites.
 Perfect for productivity, studying, or maintaining focus during work hours.

 ## ✨ Features